- Best Results2-4 months

 What is our success rate?

-About 80 to 90%.
+About 80%.
 Higher success rates in primary melasma, epidermal pigment, patients who are good with sun protection.

 Lower success from microneedling melasma, dermal disease.
 I have zero chance of improving melasma if you are not good with sunscreens.